hedigardi/hedi-gardi/README.md

 ## 📖 About

-This is a personal portfolio website designed to present professional information, skills, and contact details in an elegant and accessible manner.
-The site features a minimalist design with smooth animations and full responsiveness.
+This is a personal portfolio website.
+It's a single-page website with a focus on minimalist design, smooth animations, and responsive layout.

 ## ✨ Features